killzoms/nitrox-wiki/Home.md

 ### How can I contribute?

 Simply submit a pull request.
-Feel free to join us in the [Subnautica Modders Discord channel](https://discord.gg/5JQAqQA).

 ### Why the name 'Nitrox'?